NoahStats/NoahStats/README.md

 ---

 ## 📚 Relevant Coursework in Math
-To prepare for graduate-level study in statistics, I have completed over **40 credits** of coursework in mathematics and engineering at the University of Tsukuba.
+To prepare for graduate-level study in statistics and quantitative psychology, I have completed over **40 credits** of coursework in mathematics and engineering at the University of Tsukuba.
 Unfortunately, the university does not currently offer double majors or minors.
 I will be graduating with a **B.A. in Psychology**.

 **Coursework:**